flaxandteal/dp-compose/cantabular-import/README.md

 `ENABLE_PRIVATE_ENDPOINTS=true`) and others that would usually use the service's default.
 Most commonly these include URLs to other services which will need to be set to the `http://service-name:port` from `http://localhost:port`.
+- Add service yml file to relavent `.env` files in `dp-compose/cantabular-import`.
+The default `.env` is for the full journey including front-end services, `env.backend` for back-end only services and new `.env` files can be created for different journeys with different collections of services as needed.
 - If there are any external services (e.g. MongoDB, Kafka) the service depends on that are not already included in the compose cluster add them to `deps.yml`.
 Be cognizant of which services the new service is dependant on and add under the `depends_on` clause.